Michael Kirby, Robyn Laverack, Jordan Raskopoulos, Shirleene Robinson, Cathy Van Extel, 1 June 2018

 SHIRLEENE ROBINSON: Delicate editing.

-JORDAN RASKOPOULOS: Yeah, I mean I think when people talk about the LGBT+ community, or the trans community, or the gay community.
-Those communities don't exist for people in the closet.
+JORDAN RASKOPOULOS: Yes, I mean, I think when people talk about the LGBT+ community, or the trans community, or the gay community, those communities don't exist for people in the closet.
 You're in a community of one, and you deal with everything alone.

-MICHAEL KIRBY: It does have though that feature.
+MICHAEL KIRBY: It does have, though, that feature.
 I was speaking to a young, gay lawyer, I didn't know he was gay until he told me yesterday, or the day before yesterday.
-And he said, he helps me as a volunteer and he said it does have this requirement, that if you're straight, and you feel straight you don't ever think about these issues, but if you're LGBTIQ then you are forced to look into yourself, and ask about difference.
+He helps me as a volunteer and he said it does have this requirement that if you're straight, and you feel straight, you don't ever think about these issues, but if you're LGBTIQ then you are forced to look into yourself, and ask about difference.
 Ask about reality, and in a way that is an added dimension to LGBTIQ lives, and it's one that is painful and many tears are shed on the pillow of young, gay LGBT people.
-And we've got to make life a bit kinder, and more loving to people everywhere.
+We've got to make life a bit kinder, and more loving to people everywhere.